wwbp/robust_spatiotemp/README.md

 ### Prerequisites:
 - create a symlink between your home directory and your spark directory called `spark/` such that spark jobs be run via `~/spark/bin/spark-submit`

-### 1. Tweet gathering //ask Sal to provide example command
+### 1. Tweet Gathering
+  - Collecting tweets
+    - Use the [TwitterMySQL](https://github.com/dlatk/TwitterMySQL) library found in DLATK, the GitHub repository has information about accessing the Twitter API keys to pull tweets
+    - Command to run tweet extraction: `python twInterface.py -d twitter -t batch_1 --time_lines --user_list </path/to/listOfAccounts.txt> --authJSON </path/to/twitterAPIkeys.json>`
-  - link to how to map twitter users to counties
+  - Mapping twitter users to counties
-  - [gatherTweets.sh user_ids.csv hdfs:/data/tweet_storage/]
+    - Further details can be found in: Characterizing [Geographic Variation in Well-Being Using Tweets](https://www.researchgate.net/publication/282330246_Characterizing_Geographic_Variation_in_Well-Being_Using_Tweets)

 ### 2. Data Preparation
 - Runnable as: `[filterTweets.sh 'hdfs:/data/tweet_storage/' -> 'hdfs:/data/tweet_storage/filtered']`  //priority: 4